Misconceptions and Myths in Professional Photography

 My phone app can do good editing job

 If a phone application can do a better job than PhotoShop, photographers and retouchers won't be spending so much time on PhotoShop.
 From what I have seen, most phone applications are mainly blurring the skin and most of them make the model's face look like plastic.
+Perhaps, this is the cause of many ignorant (of photo-editing) people not able to appreciate the hard work of professional photographers.
+If you are not into details, there's a high chance that you will think a phone app can do the same job.

 I don't want the photographer to upload my photos